-Any student who has not enrolled in classes for more than 12 months but less than 5 years must complete the readmission form before returning to Bethesda University.
-Students who want to be readmitted after absence of five years must complete a full application for entrance.
+Any student who has not enrolled in classes for more than 6 months but less than 2 years must complete the readmission form before returning to Bethesda University.
+Students who want to be readmitted after an absence of two years must complete a full application for entrance.